 Financial Aid

-California Western offers financial aid award packages tailored to your individual needs, so that you can focus on what matters most—your legal education.
-Our team will guide you through the options available, including scholarships, student loans, and student employment, so that you can make an informed decision.
+The California Western Financial Aid team will guide you through the options available, including scholarships, student loans, and student employment, so you can make an informed decision and focus on what matters most — your legal education.

 Money borrowed for college or career school.
 You must repay your loans, with interest.